Upstream event strategy and operational architecture

 What this actually means

-I help organizations clarify scope, identify exposure, align governance lanes, and build accessibility into the structure before decisions become expensive to reverse.
+I help organizations clarify scope, identify exposure, align governance lanes, and build accessibility into the event structure before decisions become expensive to reverse.

 The goal is not just a good event plan.
 The goal is an event environment that can actually hold under pressure.